-While containing a few superficial modifications from prior letters, SIFMA and NetCoalition's most recently submitted letter continues to mischaracterize the import of the original NetCoalition case.
-Specifically, the court made findings about the extent of the Commission's record in support of determinations about a depth-of-book product offered by NYSEArca.
+It appears to NASDAQ that SIFMA's contentions in this new proceeding are similar to the contentions in its numerous prior comment letters, which have repeatedly argued that market data fees are improper unless established through public utility-style rate-making proceedings that are nowhere contemplated by the Act.
+In making its arguments, SIFMA has sought to rely upon NetCoalition I, while repeatedly mischaracterizing the import of that case.
+Specifically, the court made findings about the extent of the Commission's record in support of determinations about a depth-of-book product offered by NYSE Arca.
 In making this limited finding, the court nevertheless squarely rejected contentions that cost-based review of market data fees was required by the Act: